Nolo-Mat/The_Final_Task-Manager/README.md

 To view all tasks, visit http://localhost:8000/tasks in your web browser.
 Credits

-This application was created by Your Name.
+This application was created by Lehlohonolo Matlala.
 Feel free to fork the repository and make any changes you'd like.